filetrust/glasswall-engineering-site/docs/guides/file-rebuild-how-it-works.md

 Glasswall's Rebuild SDK can process a file in-memory with no need to write the file, this means that for most of the resources we offer the file never leaves the serverless function other than the response to the request.

 :::caution
-Before you intergrate Rebuild into your solution, be aware that file in the HTTP body only supports files up to 6MB due to a limitation in the request payload to AWS Lambda.
+Before you integrate Rebuild into your solution, be aware that file in the HTTP body only supports files up to 6MB due to a limitation in the request payload to AWS Lambda.
 If your use case deals with larger files, please use the input URL based pathway which currently supports files up to 30MB
 :::caution

 ## Solution Overview